Updated: November 2020

 Pasture dieback affects summer growing grasses.
 All of the commonly sown summer growing grasses are susceptible as well as a number of native and naturalised grasses.
 It has not been reported in temperate grasses, with the exception of a single case of an annual ryegrass forage crop.

 Species known to be affected include:

-There are potentially more grass species that are affected.
+There are potentially more grass species that are susceptible.